nicocriscuolo/StructuRly/README.md

     admixture ancestry of the samples subdivided in a maximum of 20 different clusters;

-  - to visually compare the partition obtained from the hierarchical cluster analysis and the one from the Bayesian analysis through a confusion matrix and estimate an agreement value of the two partitions with two different agreement indices.
+  - visually compare the partition obtained from the hierarchical cluster analysis and the one from the Bayesian (*STRUCTURE*) or maximum likelihood (*ADMIXTURE*) analysis through a confusion matrix and estimate an agreement value of the two partitions with two different agreement indices.

+  - visualize and download the *R* code used inside the shiny application to produce all the plots.

 ### Installation